Ming Aralia (Polyscias fruticosa) Care Indoors, Common Problems and Remedies

 Cut down on watering during the cold period as growth is minimal at this time but do not allow the soil to dry out completely as it may cause the Ming Aralia to drop all its leaves.

 Ensure that the pot has a drainage hole to prevent the soil from getting soggy.
-Ming Aralia does not like to sit in soggy soil as it is prone to root-rot disease.
+Ming Aralia does not like to sit in soggy soil as it is prone to root-rot and death of the plant.

 Light Requirements

-Ming Aralia grows best in bright light but away from direct sunlight.
+Ming Aralia grows best in bright light.
+Keep it away from direct sunlight to avoid scorching.
 However, it will adapt to light shade though it will grow much slower in such conditions.

 Regularly turn the pot to ensure that the plant receives light on all sides for uniform growth to prevent lopsided growth.